-Empirical analyses of current practices show that the most important factors that determine sentence length are the amount of loss and whether the offense is an isolated crime of opportunity or is sophisticated or repeated.
+Empirical analyses of pre-guidelines practice showed that the most important factors that determined sentence length were the amount of loss and whether the offense was an isolated crime of opportunity or was sophisticated or repeated.
 Accordingly, although they are imperfect, these are the primary factors upon which the guideline has been based.

 The extent to which an offense is planned or sophisticated is important in assessing its potential harmfulness and the dangerousness of the offender, independent of the actual harm.
 A complex scheme or repeated incidents of fraud are indicative of an intention and potential to do considerable harm.
-In current practice, this factor has a significant impact, especially in frauds involving small losses.
+In pre-guidelines practice, this factor had a significant impact, especially in frauds involving small losses.
 Accordingly, the guideline specifies a 2-level enhancement when this factor is present.